 requires voters who lack proper ID when casting their ballots to bring a form of identification to the county clerk’s office within six days; and Senate Bill 486

 bans anyone except voters from coming within 100 feet of a polling place, including volunteers who are distributing food and water to voters in long lines.
-The state trial court denied the defendants’ motion to dismiss last fall, and the defendants then appealed to the Arkansas Supreme Court.
+The state trial court denied the defendants’ motion to dismiss the lawsuit last fall, and the defendants then appealed this to the Arkansas Supreme Court.
 Discovery is still proceeding at the trial court level while the appeal is litigated; a trial currently scheduled for February.
 At the close of the trial, the judge will determine if the challenged laws violate the Arkansas Constitution like the plaintiffs allege.

 challenging provisions of Florida’s new voter suppression law, Senate Bill 90